HDMI Extender for Long Run Installations: Buyer's Guide

 Buying Guide

-Match the Extender Type to the Problem
+Matching the Extender Type to the Distance Problem

-Cat Cable Quality for Balun Runs
+Cat Cable Quality Caps the Performance of the Balun

 Frequently Asked Questions